Industrial Court of Uganda

 9 March 2017

-Termination while on maternity leave without a required pre‑dismissal hearing was unlawful; claimant awarded damages and interest.
+Termination during maternity leave without a pre‑dismissal hearing was unlawful; claimant awarded arrears and damages.

 6 March 2017